 Takeaways are a regular Friday-night treat for many of us, but not only are they often ridiculously unhealthy, they’re also expensive.
 The average portion of takeaway chicken korma contains a whopping 1,249 calories and that’s before you start adding things like naan bread.

 Making your own version at home is much cheaper and healthier – and if Friday night is the night you look forward to not cooking, take ‘one you made earlier’ out of the freezer.
+If you really can’t resist a takeaway, look for money saving coupons that could help you save money on your favourite takeaway treats.

 5. Buy food in bulk